Russian influencers thrived on Instagram after pressure on Facebook, Twitter

 Once the Internet Research Agency was outed on Facebook and Twitter, Instagram became the new haven for Russia's disinformation campaign.

-That's the take away from two comprehensive reports on Russia's social media manipulation efforts released on Monday.
-One is from researchers at New Knowledge, a cybersecurity firm, and the other from researchers at Oxford University's Computational Propaganda Research Project and Graphika.
+That's the takeaway from two comprehensive reports Monday on Russia's social media manipulation efforts.
+One is from researchers at New Knowledge, a cybersecurity firm, and the other is from researchers at Oxford University's Computational Propaganda Research Project and Graphika.

 The Senate Select Committee on Intelligence provided the data for the reports, which it received from companies including Facebook, Google and Twitter.
 This is the first complete analysis of Russia's disinformation efforts during the 2016 US presidential election from a third party outside of the social networks.